-(Click to enlarge back cover of the Happening Album, 1966)
+(Back cover of the Happening Album, 1966—click to enlarge)

-*Click here to listen to Srila Prabhupada's famous address (mp3).
+Click here to listen to Srila Prabhupada's classic address.

-As explained on the cover of the record album, this transcendental vibration — by chanting of Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare/ Hare Rama, Hare Rama, Rama Rama, Hare Hare — is the sublime method for reviving our Krishna consciousness.
+As explained on the cover of the record album, this transcendental vibration—by chanting of Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare/ Hare Rama, Hare Rama, Rama Rama, Hare Hare—is the sublime method for reviving our Krishna consciousness.
 As living spiritual souls we are all originally Krishna conscious entities, but due to our association with matter since time immemorial, our consciousness is now polluted by material atmosphere.
-In this polluted concept of life, we are all trying to exploit the resources of material nature, but actually we are becoming more and more entangled in our complexities.
+In this polluted concept of life, we are all trying to exploit the resources of material nature, but actually we are becoming more and more entangled in her complexities.

 This illusion is called Maya, or hard struggle for existence over the stringent laws of material nature.
 This illusory struggle against the material nature can at once be stopped by revival of our Krishna consciousness.

 Krishna consciousness is not an artificial imposition on the mind.
 This consciousness is the original energy of the living entity.
 When we hear the transcendental vibration, this consciousness is revived.
 And the process is recommended by authorities for this age.
 By practical experience also, we can perceive that by chanting this maha-mantra, or the Great Chanting for Deliverance, one can at once feel transcendental ecstasy from the spiritual stratum.
 When one is factually on the plane of spiritual understanding, surpassing the stages of sense, mind and intelligence, one is situated on the transcendental plane.